emilyrumer/my-data-science-portfolio/README.md

 This is a repository demonstrating a selection of my data science and analytics work.

+The [First R Coding Workshops](first-R-coding-workshops) folder contains my earliest experiences of learning R. The scripts within the folder contain my annotated workshops in the topics of data wrangling, visualisation, continuous data, linear regression and logistic regression.

 The [Undergraduate Dissertation](undergraduate-dissertation) folder contains the R script, and written output to my BSc Criminal Justice and Criminology (with quantitative research methods) dissertation.
 The study is titled: 'An Empirical Study into the Relationship Between Mental Wellbeing and Cell-Sharing in Male Prisons in England and Wales', and is an analysis of the HMIP Prisoner Survey 2022/23.
 Logistic regression is used to reach the conclusion that prisoners in individual cells are more likely to experience mental health problems than those in shared-cells.

 The file titled [Police Trust Authoritarian Personality Project](police-trust-authoritarian-personality-project) contains the R script and pdf report output to an analysis of the British Social Attitudes Survey 2021.
 It seeks to answer the question: Does someone’s trust in the police vary depending on where they are on the libertarian-authoritarian scale?
 The analysis in the project is conducted with OLS simple and multiple linear regression.